Aridaia

-The town was used to be called "Αρδέα" (Ardea).

-The Municipal Department of Aridea includes the settlement of Ydrea with a population of 600 inhabitants.
+The community of Aridaia includes the settlement of Ydraia with a population of 500 inhabitants.

-Aridea was freed on November 4, 1912, during the 1st Balkan War, and started to develop as a town after the installment of refugees from Asia Minor.
+A Greek battalion entered Aridaia on November 4, 1912, during the 1st Balkan War, and it started to develop as a town after the installment of Greek refugees from Asia Minor.

 Etymology

-There are two possible etymologies of the name Aridea.
-One is that "Aridea", is a corruption of the old name of the town "Ardea", which comes from the verb "Αρδεύω, which is explained by the multiple rivers, streams, irrigation canals, etc. Another explanation is that the name "Aridea" comes from Philip III Arrideus, half-brother of Alexander the Great.
+There are two possible etymologies of the name Aridaia.
+One is that "Aridaia" is a corruption of the old name of the town "Ardea", which comes from the verb "Αρδεύω, which is explained by the multiple rivers, streams, irrigation canals, etc. Another explanation is that the name comes from Philip III Arrideus, half-brother of Alexander the Great.
+The town used to be called "Αρδέα" (Ardea).